MKLab-ITI/usemp-pscore/README.md

 - photos: This directory contains the images of the user.
 - visualization : This directory contains the visualization of the user's scores.
 Please open the file USEMP.htm that can be found inside it.

-A sample directory with mock data can be found here TODO.
+A sample directory with mock data can be found here https://www.dropbox.com/s/7tqyxr56ss8shr3/myFacebookDataTest.zip?dl=0 .